YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 format`_.

-- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return with a return code of INVSTRLEN.
+- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return with an error return of INVSTRLEN.
 In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code.
 - Otherwise, set the buffer referenced by :code:`buf_addr` to the